huggingface/blog/quanto-introduction.md

 Quanto is device agnostic, meaning you can quantize your model regardless if you are on CPU / GPU / MPS (Apple Silicon) therefore you can run quantized models on any of these devices.

 Quanto is also torch.compile friendly, you can quantize a model with quanto and call `torch.compile` to the model to compile it for faster generation.
+Note this feature might not work out of the box if dymanic quantization is involved (i.e. Quantization Aware Training or quantized activations enabled).
+Make sure to keep `activations=None` when creating your `QuantoConfig` in case you use the transformers integration.

 Note it is also possible to quantize any model, regardless of the modality using quanto !
 We demonstrate how to quantize `openai/whisper-large-v3` model in int8 using quanto.